sharonmarys2023-max/webpage/README.md

-#simple webpage
+ Simple Webpage

-A basic webpage demonstarting HTML,CSS JAVASCRIPT
+A basic webpage demonstrating HTML, CSS, and JavaScript.

-##Features
+🚀 Features
--Clickable button changes paragraph text
+- Clickable button that changes paragraph text
--Centered layout with custom styling
+- Centered layout with custom styling
--Responsive button with hover effect
+- Responsive button with hover effect

-##Structure
+🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript

+📁 Project Structure
--'index.html':page structure and content -'style.css':Styling and layout -'server.js':Javascript functionality
+- index.html – Page structure and content

-#usage
+- style.css – Styling and layout
+- server.js – JavaScript functionality

+▶️ Usage
-Open 'index.html' in a browser click the 'click me 'button
+1. Open `index.html` in a browser

-##Example
+2. Click the "Click Me"button

+💡 Example
-click the button to change the text:'click teh button to change this text'
+Click the button to change the text:
+> "Click the button to change this text"